ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

     struggling with.
 Your README should say “I used the code from https://piazza.com/class/id-of-post”.

-  - Anyone you work with in-person must be noted in your README
+  - Anyone you work with in-person (**please follow all social distancing guidelines**) must be noted in your README

-    **Example:** You and another student sit next to each other in the lab, and point out mistakes and errors to one another as you work through the assignment.
+    **Example:** You and another student sit next to each other, and point out mistakes and errors to one another as you work through the assignment.
 As a result, your solutions are substantially similar.
     Your README should say “I collaborated with Firstname Lastname to